 Through a grant from the Illinois Department of Public Health (with funds from the Office on Refugee Resettlement, US Department of Health and Human Services), RHP:

-- Conducts educational workshops for newly arrived refugees,
+- Conducts educational workshops and home visits for newly arrived refugees,

 - Provides nutrition counseling and clinical services, and